siddiquipro/masc-vue/docs/content/components/button.md

 ## Slots

-The Vue 3 Button Component supports the following slots for customization:
+The `s-btn` Component supports the following slots for customization:

 | Slot Name    | Description                             |
 | ------------ | --------------------------------------- |